Air Astana: 2002–2025

-2020–present

 In 2020, due to entry and exit restrictions imposed by several countries to limit the spread of COVID-19, 95% of Air Astana flights were cancelled between 22 March and 14 April 2020, with only 140 flights operated instead of almost 2,900.
-Air Astana CEO in its message to passengers assured that all requests for rebooking and refunds will be managed and that "in 18 years Air Astana has never failed to meet its obligations to customers.
-That commitment is absolute and will not change".
 Air Astana gradually restored its domestic flights from May 2020 and international flights from June 2020.

 In 2021, Air Astana received the highest level 5-star COVID-19 Airline Safety Rating by Skytrax; and became the first airline from the CIS and Southeast Asia to successfully pass an APEX audit, with Diamond status being awarded for minimizing and preventing the spread of the COVID-19 virus during flights.

 On 28 February and 1 March 2022, Air Astana successfully undertook repatriation flights for Kazakhstan citizens in Ukraine.
 Flights were operated between Katowice in southern Poland and Almaty/Astana.
 CEO Peter Foster went to Kyiv on the last international flight into the country on 23 February with Alexander Neboga, a senior colleague, to organize repatriation flights, and returned on the first of those.

 On 11 March 2022, Air Astana informed that due to the withdrawal of insurance coverage for commercial flights to, from and over the Russian Federation, all flights to the Russian Federation were suspended with immediate effect.

-Air Astana signed an agreement with Air Lease Corporation for the long-term lease of three new wide-body Boeing 787-9 Dreamliners.
-The leased aircraft are scheduled to begin arriving in the first half of 2025.

 In 2023, Air Astana commissioned its new Flight Training Centre at Astana International Airport.
 The new training centre is equipped with the L3 Harris Reality Seven full-flight simulation that delivers the most realistic training environment.
 The simulator is the first one with Air Astana and the first ever installation in Kazakhstan.

-In 2023, Air Astana completed its first six-year C-Check at the carrier's engineering and technical center in Astana.
+Same year Air Astana completed its first six-year C-Check at the carrier's engineering and technical center in Astana.

-In 2023, Air Astana Group achieved a record result for nine months of operation, total revenue and other income amounted to about $900.6 million, which is 20.5% more than a year ago, when the result was $747.2 million.

 In February 2024, Air Astana completed its initial public offering and was listed on the London, Astana and Kazakhstan stock exchanges.

-In 2024, Air Astana Group carried 9 million passengers, up nearly one million from 2023.
+That year Air Astana Group carried 9 million passengers, up nearly one million from 2023.
 Revenue rose 12.4% to US$1.308 million, with operating profit up 14.9% to US$145.7 million and net profit up 6.0% to US$65.2 million, excluding non-recurring items.
 The Group reported continued growth in its first year as a public company.

+In 2025, Air Astana Group has shown resilience with revenue growth of 11.4%.
+EBITDAR has remained stable at US$321.2 million (+0.8% compared to the previous year).
+Profit after tax actually decreased, from US$49.4 million to US$13.6 million.
+The carrier called out unscheduled engine removals caused by ongoing Pratt & Whitney engine recalls which have impacted profitability of the company.

+The Air Astana Board of Directors announced that the airline's long-time CEO Peter Foster will retire from his position at the end of March 2026.